daniel-savescu/_c_stringbuffer_to_file/README.md

-C program - storing string buffer into a file
+C program - storing string buffer into a file.